unclewalter/Sirius-Chronometer/README.md

 -----
 1. Make sure you have Node.js installed.
 You can download it from [nodejs.org](http://nodejs.org/download/ "Node.js").

-2. Start the Node.js server by navigating to the project root directory in the terminal and executing this shell command:
+2. Before running the system for the first time, make sure you've installed the dependencies by navigating to the project root directory in the terminal and running this shell command: `npm install`.
+You can skip this step on subsequent runs.

+3. Start the Node.js server by running:
 `node server.js`

-3. Open your Max patch making sure that your udpsend object's settings match the UDP port number set in *config.js* and ip address of the machine it is running on.
+4. Open your Max patch making sure that your udpsend object's settings match the UDP port number set in *config.js* and ip address of the machine it is running on.
 If it is running the same machine, use the local host ip address: 127.0.0.1

-4. Connect the client devices to the same network as the server is running on.
+5. Connect the client devices to the same network as the server is running on.

-5. In the devices' web browsers, type in the IP address of the computer that the *server* is running on, then a colon and TCP port set in *config.js*.
+6. In the devices' web browsers, type in the IP address of the computer that the *server* is running on, then a colon and TCP port set in *config.js*.
 So if the computer's IP address is 192.168.1.12 and the TCP port is 3000 for example, you would type into the clients' browsers:

 `http://192.168.1.12:3000/`